Moving with Cats & Coffee, Part 4

 - Wear closed-toe shoes (sneakers, preferably).

 - Wear comfortable clothes with pockets.
-I highly recommend leggings or bike shorts and a workout top or comfy tee (some great options here and here).
+I highly recommend leggings or bike shorts (these are my favorite) and a workout top or comfy tee.
 Braid or put your hair up if you have long hair.

 - Call your movers to confirm their ETA.
 Be sure they know where they can park and how to get to your apartment, if applicable.